yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 The size of the cluster is based on the number of vCPUs.
 The basic configuration for YugabyteDB Managed clusters includes 2 vCPUs per node.
 Each vCPU comes with 50GB of storage.
 A node has a minimum of 2 vCPUs with 4GB of memory per vCPU.
 For the cluster to be [fault tolerant](#fault-tolerance), you need a minimum of 3 nodes.

-YugabyteDB Managed clusters can support a number of simultaneous connections according to the following calculation: 10 x number of nodes x number of vCPUs per node.
+YugabyteDB Managed clusters support 10 simultaneous connections per vCPU.
 So a cluster with 3 nodes and 4 vCPUs per node can support 10 x 3 x 4 = 120 simultaneous connections.

 YugabyteDB Managed supports both vertical and horizontal scaling.
 Depending on your performance requirements, you can increase the number of vCPUs per node, as well as the total number of nodes.
 You can also increase the disk size per node.
 However, once increased, you can't lower the disk size per node.